acikgozb/dotfiles/README.md

 ## <a id="todo"></a> TODO

-- Add Fedora to the supported list of distrubitions.
+- Adjust all Ansible roles to apply configurations via symlinking instead of assuming the repository files are under `$XDG_CONFIG_HOME`.